 Research in this area is at a relatively early stage and these studies are exploring the potential of neuroprotection as a strategy, as well as the possibility of making particular drugs available to people with MS. Neuroprotective drugs will not be able to reverse progression or restore lost function.
 However, if suitable drugs can be developed, it is hoped that this will mean that the progression of multiple sclerosis can be significantly slowed down - something that is not possible with existing medication.

-Glutamate receptor blockers are aimed at controlling one of the chemicals involved in transmitting messages from nerve cell to nerve cell.
+Glutamate is one of the chemicals involved in transmitting messages from nerve cell to nerve cell.
 Excessive glutamate around the nerve cell can lead to the loss of nerve fibres and some research is looking at ways to control this.

 - Riluzole is a glutamate inhibitor that is used in the treatment of amyotrophic lateral sclerosis (ALS), a form of motor neurone disease.
 A small study involving 16 people with primary progressive multiple sclerosis did not show any definite effect of riluzole on clinical disability, although the participants showed less degenerative MRI changes.

 Inflammation leads to the increase in levels of nitric oxide and sodium, both of which can damage nerve cells.
 Research is underway to examine the effect of blocking these chemicals.

 - Lamotrigine is a sodium channel blocker sometimes used to treat pain in MS that has been studied as a potential neuroprotective drug.
 There is not yet any conclusive evidence that it is effective in preventing nerve cell death.

 - Phenytoin is a sodium channel blocker used to treat epilepsy.
 A study in people with optic neuritis found that people who had been treated with phenytoin showed less damage to nerve cells in the retina than people taking a placebo.